hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 - notes: as expected exactly as useable as kappa above, even including the usb hub and mouse problems :)
 - info: v6.0.0 kernel, debian bookworm, 4gb ram, 64gb emmc

+# chromebook x86 uefi - kefka - november 2022

+- tested for about a week
+- it was working very well and reliable, but there were some problems
+- notes: everything was working quite well and fluid due to 4gb ram and even with 2 cores it seemed to be quite ok, but there seem to be some bugs in the used debian bookworm: one is related to the current firefox-esr 102 which seems to kind of hang after some time (i.e. getting very very slowly responding, no messages anywhere and everything else is working fine - found a few other reports about problems with this version currently as well) and the other bug seems to be related to the i915 drm and/or gpu driver which results in a black screen from time to time with the message "[drm] *ERROR* CPU pipe A FIFO underrun" - a suspend/resume cycle usually brought the display back reliably (found a few other reports about such problems as well)
+- info: v6.0.9 kernel, debian bookworm, 4gb ram, 32gb emmc, n3060 2 core cpu

+# chromebook veyron - jaq - november 2022

+- tested for a day
+- it was working ok, but quite slow - close to too slow
+- notes: it looks like 2gb or ram is a bit too little for my current workload meanwhile, panfrost was enabled again and everything was working fine this time, most probably because the zsmalloc zswap pool allocator was used instead of the more problematic z3fold one used before, zswap percentage of 33 seemed to work best as it resulted in close to no real swap to disk which still slows down the system even more when using lower zswap values on a 2gb ram system
+- info: v6.0.0 kernel, debian bookworm, 2gb ram, 16gb emmc